VeryGoodOpenSource/flutter_web_preloader/README.md

 While the assets are being preloaded, a progress bar will be presented to the user.

+To customize the progress bar, look for the `div` with the id `progress-indicator` in the generated `web/index.html`, its style can be changed so it can have the desired look.

 ## Variables

  - `project_title`: The title of the project (defaults to the value on the `pubspec.yaml`).